container-storage-interface/spec/spec.md

   // VOLUME_ACCESSIBILITY_CONSTRAINTS plugin capability, the SP MAY
   // choose where the provisioned volume is accessible from.
   TopologyRequirement accessibility_requirements = 7;

+  // Plugin specific mutable parameters passed in as opaque key-value
+  // pairs.
+This field is OPTIONAL.
+The Plugin is responsible for
+  // parsing and validating these parameters.
+COs will treat these
+  // as opaque.
+Plugins MUST treat these as if they take precedence
+  // over the parameters field.
+  // COs SHALL NOT provide any values in mutable_parameters if the
+  // capability is not enabled.
+  map<string, string> mutable_parameters = 8 [(alpha_field) = true];
 }

 // Specifies what source the volume will be created from.
 One of the